Increase Your Chances of Getting Hired

 Fret not, Book Your CV has the best infographic CV templates to help you wow recruiters.
-You can make a CV in any template of your choice to showcase your work experience, skills, and achievements.
+You can make an infographic CV in any template of your choice to showcase your work experience, skills, and achievements.

 An infographic CV uses graphic design elements like colors, layouts, fonts, charts, and images to convey your professional expertise.
 This type of resume generally includes all the key information that would appear in a traditional CV, including your work history, education, skills, etc. but with a more visually appealing presentation.

 This format departs from a traditional chronological resume format, so keep the following things in mind:

 A creative infographic resume:

 To understand whether an infographic resume is ideal for you, always consider your audience, whether that’s an ATS or a human recruiter.
 Typically, you should use an infographic CV if you are submitting your resume directly to a recruiter and you are confident enough that the person receiving your application will prefer a creative presentation.

 Anyone with a strong work background can use this type of resume format to showcase their specialties, career growth, and achievements.
 It is great for creative people, such as designers, developers, analysts, and chief-level executives.

 Easily Readable – As most job seekers nowadays don’t have ample time to read all resumes, they can quickly glance through infographic CVs due to the clear inclusion of graphics and icons.

 Perfect for Creative Fields – A standard word-type resume looks bland and lacks personality.
 If your area of practice is logo design or data visualization, an infographic resume works great to display your multi-faceted abilities.